JorjaFox/website/content/_posts-old-blog/2009-11-17-allen-macdonald-hints-about-saras-future.md

 Pretty much everyone interviewed for CSI lately has assured GSR fans that Grissom and Sara are happy, content, and just weird in their own funky way.
 I wouldn't ask for it any other way, personally.
 Producer Allen MacDonald, when interviewed by fansite CSI Files, tossed out a meaty tidbit about a certain someone who will be returning to the set of CSI.
 No, it's not Grissom.

-<blockquote><strong>CSI Files:</strong> Are you at work on a new episode now?
+<blockquote>**CSI Files:** Are you at work on a new episode now?
 Can you hint at what it might be about?

-<strong>MacDonald:</strong> I am.
+**MacDonald:** I am.
 And the only hint I can provide is that it would be the completion of a CSI storyline trilogy involving Sara Sidle and a very, very smart young girl. </blockquote>

 Read the whole article at <a href="http://www.csifiles.com/content/2009/11/interview-allen-macdonald/">CSI Files</a>.